 Each year, eminent historians from the University of Cambridge and beyond are invited to contribute plenary lectures related to a chosen theme.
 The theme of this year’s morning plenary lectures is Revolutions.
 Invited speakers include:

 Professor John Morrill: England's 17th-century revolution in global context

 Dr Andrew Thompson: 18th-century British attitudes to revolution

 Professor Andrew Preston: Vietnam, America, and the revolutionary 20th century

 Dr Hester Vaizey: A revolution?
 Looking at sex from 1900 to the present

 Dr Sujit Sivasundaram: The Age of Revolutions and the rise of the British Empire

 Dr Eoin Devlin: The anxiety of succession: genealogies of Irish revolution and the Easter Rising of 1916

-Dr Leigh Denault: 1857 in India, from a global perspective
+Dr Leigh Denault: 1857 in India and a 'Global' Age of Revolution

 Additional history-related and general evening talks will add to your enjoyment of the programme.
 Planned topics include: